 Car clubs should be provided throughout the borough to enable people to become car-free while having access to a car when needed.
 This will reduce the amount of road space used for storing cars, which are idle most of the time .

 Comprehensive CPZ coverage would generate much-needed income to fund improvements such as street trees and rain gardens, particularly in areas where residents may not be able to afford the council’s tree sponsorship scheme .
-Rising temperatures and the increasing risk of extreme weather makes it essential to provide equitable tree canopy cover and flood risk mitigation, especially on streets with paved front gardens.
+Rising temperatures and the increasing risk of extreme weather (particularly floods) makes it essential to provide at least 40% tree canopy cover equitably across the borough.
+If possible, street trees should be planted in rain gardens created from de-paved car parking spaces, rather than in narrow tree pits surrounded by paving.
 Other beneficial uses of kerbside space include benches to enable people to stop and rest, secure residential cycle parking, and short-term cycle parking.

 Cycle lanes, better junctions and pedestrian crossings